nmielnik/notes/technical/medium-editor/talk-09-20-2018/README.md

 # tl; dl; (too long; didn't listen;)
 * We found and were invited to take over most starred text-editor on Github
-* Lots of contributors, publicity, glamour, etc.
+* Lots of contributors, publicity, glamour, etc.<!-- .element: class="fragment" -->
-* Eventually the work team moved on but I couldn't
+* Eventually, the org moved on but I was still supporting it<!-- .element: class="fragment" -->
-* I did too much on my own - had to chose between my job or the project
+* In the end, I abandoned the project and didn't hand it off well<!-- .element: class="fragment" -->
-* Shame, regret, soul-searching, tears, and a Developer Days Talk (so meta)
+* Shame, regret, soul-searching, tears, and a Developer Days Talk (so meta)<!-- .element: class="fragment" -->
-  * (Link/Snapshot of how popular it still is - 11k npm downloads/week | 12,665 stars)
+  * Still very popular (12,665 stars | 11k npm downloads/week)<!-- .element: class="fragment" -->

 # Questions?